ECS-CS/html/Introduction.md

 1. Define HTML.
 2. What does a HTML element consist of?
 3. What are examples of HTML tags?
-4. Where do our HTML elements live?
+4. Where do our HTML elements live? (between which tags)

 # HTML DEFINED